This article describes the troubleshooting steps for issues when saving Outlook credentials.

 - If it is not included in the Domain, find the local policies that prevent computer from saving entries.
 You may need to create another Windows user in order to have the ability to save the entries.

-- If Outlook keeps prompting for a password, use Domain\Username format for the User Name field for all entries in Credential Manager.
+- If users have their email addresses as a local AD logins, then Outlook may keep prompting them for a password.
+In this case use Domain\Username format for the User Name field for all entries in Credential Manager.
 Correct domain and username information can be found in CONTROL PANEL > Services > Exchange Mailboxes > Actions > Edit User Info.

 If all the steps above do not resolve the issues, contact your internal support department.